Zudoku/peable/README.md

 - When placing shops, sometimes you need to click twice.
 - Some models are not facing the right way.
 - Roads can be built through terrain.

+#ENCHANCING IDEAS#

+- Various blockages like vegetation or rocks that you have to remove if you want to build something there